-Little Thunder is a poetic and poignant collection of cinematic soul-pop and shakin’-from-the-hips garage rock.
+Her debut album Little Thunder is a poetic and poignant collection of cinematic soul-pop and shakin’-from-the-hips garage rock.
 The seven-song’s lead single, “Take Me Down,” boasts echo-drenched guitars, an infectious Motown-vibing bassline, and Fiona’s stunning vocal phrasing.
 Here, she traverses weary lover coolness, hope, and heartbreak.
-Fiona’s seductive lost puppy innocence imbues “I’ll Follow You.”
+Fiona’s lost puppy innocence imbues “I’ll Follow You.”
 This track comes off like a golden ballad beamed into a cherry red 57 Chevy from a lost radio transmission.
 On the simmering “Keep it Fresh,” she lays out a treatise on self-empowerment over an undeniably funky beat.
 The album concludes with the chilling David Lynchian “Smoking Gun,” a masterful done-wrong revenge narrative that evokes Ennio Morricone and swampy goth-poets The Gun Club.

 Fiona, who is a gifted big picture conceptualist, co-produced the album with Erin Tonkon, an on-the-rise producer who has worked with such artists as David Bowie and Esperanza Spalding.
 Grammy-nominated mastering engineer Emily Lazar, of David Bowie, Foo Fighters, Lou Reed, and Morrissey fame, put the final sonic touches on the album.

-Since the release of Little Thunder, Fiona Silver has been touring the U.S., and in November 2017 she released a new track "Here Comes The Fall" ...a departure from her Rock 'N Roll routes into a haunting dream-like croon, accompanied by a surrealist music video which premiered on Paste Magazine, who said, "Fiona Silver is a noir movie queen in the body of a modern rock vixen—part Ava Gardner, part Joan Jett.
+Since the release of Little Thunder, Fiona Silver has been touring the U.S., and releasing songs such as "Here Comes The Fall," a departure from her Rock 'N Roll roots into a haunting dream-like croon, accompanied by a surrealist music video which premiered on Paste Magazine, who said, "Fiona Silver is a noir movie queen in the body of a modern rock vixen—part Ava Gardner, part Joan Jett.
 On her debut album Little Thunder, she put fuzzy guitars and electronic trimmings on a vintage soul foundation, with her powderkeg vocals tying it all together.
 Her first post-Little Thunder single, “Here Comes the Fall” rides a seductive riff, swelling with strings as Silver vows, 'I love you when it gets cold.' "

-Silver then released “Nightclubbing” a tropical/disco/indie rock tune with a nod to her punk hero Iggy Pop, as well as “Thunder and Lightning” a heart-wrenching blues ballad recorded by Grammy Award-winning producer Lawrence "Boo" Mitchell who has worked with Bruno Mars, Al Green and Buddy Guy (to name a few) at the legendary soul-factory Royal Studios in Memphis, TN.
+Silver then released “Nightclubbing” a tropical/disco/indie rock tune with a nod to her punk hero Iggy Pop, as well as “Thunder and Lightning” a heart-wrenching blues ballad recorded by Grammy Award-winning producer Lawrence "Boo" Mitchell (who has worked with Bruno Mars, Al Green and Buddy Guy, to name a few) at the legendary soul factory Royal Studios in Memphis, TN.